 An emphasis on engaging creativity in problem solving enhances a child’s ability to think independently and critically.
 The use of art and creative play across the spectrum of subject areas brings out a child’s imagination and the joy of learning.

 Success in life, whether professional or personal, favors those who possess a high ‘EQ’.
-Our approach is designed to enhance a child’s sense of connection to the.
+Our approach is designed to enhance a child’s sense of connection to the Earth.
 Gaining insight into the human condition and respect for nature help our students mature with compassion, empathy and grace.

 Resilience & Perseverance